ttrotto/rusterize/README.md

 # rusterize

-High performance rasterization tool for python built in Rust.
-This repository is heavily based on the [**fasterize**](https://github.com/ecohealthalliance/fasterize.git) package built in C++ for R. This version ports it to Python with a Rust backend.
+High performance rasterization tool for Python built in Rust.
+This repository is heavily based on the [fasterize](https://github.com/ecohealthalliance/fasterize.git) package built in C++ for R. This version ports it to Python with a Rust backend, with some useful improvements.

 Functionally, it takes an input [geopandas](https://geopandas.org/en/stable/) dataframes and returns a [xarray](https://docs.xarray.dev/en/stable/).
 It